Back to Tennessee

 • The exact details of how 'comparable' levels of TennCare participation and charity care will be determined are not specified in the amendment text.

-• It is unclear what specific penalties or consequences will apply if an acute care hospital fails to meet these new licensing requirements.
+• It is unclear what specific consequences or penalties will apply if an acute care hospital fails to meet these new licensing requirements.

 Amendment 5-0 to HB0819

-Plain English: The amendment changes Tennessee's healthcare laws to remove certificate of need requirements for establishing or operating acute care hospitals and satellite emergency departments, while also adding licensing requirements for new cardiac catheterization facilities.
+Plain English: This amendment changes Tennessee's healthcare laws to remove certificate of need requirements for establishing or operating acute care hospitals and satellite emergency departments, while also adding licensing requirements for cardiac catheterization services.

 • Removes the requirement for a certificate of need to establish or operate an acute care hospital.